Trustees Discretionary Fund (TDF)

 Q: How do I qualify for your Strategic Rural Housing Scheme?

-A: You must be leaving a farm business and therefore losing your home.
+A: You must be leaving an agricultural holding which has been your main source of income and by leaving it, you will also be losing your home.
 Reasons for leaving include retirement, ill health or non-viability of the business.
+We are unable to accept applications due to domestic reasons, such as marital breakdowns/or partner disputes.
 If you would like to discuss your circumstances, please contact the office.
 However, eligibility does not guarantee success – there is an application process.

 Q: How much are your rents?